ispras/scrapy-puppeteer-service/README.md

         "delay": 0 //<number> Time to wait between mousedown and mouseup in milliseconds.
 Defaults to 0.
     },
     "waitOptions": {
-        // if selectorOrTimeout is a string, then the first argument is treated as a selector or xpath, depending on whether or not it starts with '//', and the method is a shortcut for page.waitForSelector or page.waitForXPath
-        // if selectorOrTimeout is a number, then the first argument is treated as a timeout in milliseconds and the method returns a promise which resolves after the timeout
-        "selectorOrTimeout": 5, //default timeout is 1000ms
+        // selector, xpath or timeout, same as in the goto method "timeout": 5000, //default timeout is 1000ms
     },
     "navigationOptions": { // use if click triggers navigation to other page; same as in goXXX methods "waitUntil": "domcontentloaded",